miguelestradam36/mailkit-email/README.md

 ![](docs/img/mailkit.jpeg)

-## Documentation about the project
+## Documentation about the project :bookmark_tabs:

 Get more specific information at the: [Docs](docs/README.md)